(Low Occupancy Gallery)

 LOG’s first exhibition space was the Sugar Shack, a rustic structure located on the side of a wooded hill next to Morgan Creek in Chapel Hill, NC.
 Visitors to the Sugar Shack were encouraged to enter the space in solitude to view each exhibition.
 LOG occupied the Sugar Shack from September 2015 through July 2016.

-Many thanks to all who visited and supported LOG’s first season at the Sugar Shack and LOG's mini series at Lump.
-To stay up to date on LOG’s news, please get in touch to be added to the email list.
+Many thanks to all who have visited and supported LOG!
+To stay up to date on LOG news, please get in touch to be added to the email list.
+Stay tuned!

 LOG’s co-directors are Maria Britton and April Childers.